 “Husbands are like fires.
 They go out if unattended.”

 “To a smart girl men are no problem.
 They’re the answer.”

 Time, alas, has not been kind to Gabor.
 Over the past decade, she has suffered strokes, been confined to a wheelchair and, two years ago, had her right leg amputated above the knee to combat an aggressive infection.
 Her obituary has been written and prepped — and then shelved — several times in the past few years by media outlets, as she fights on against mounting odds, diminished but far from forgotten.

-Here, on her 96th birthday, LIFE.com recalls the younger Zsa Zsa with a series of photos — many of which never ran in LIFE — from 1951, when she was barely known outside of California, but was quickly becoming as famous as her sister, Eva (who, incidentally, only married five times).
+Here, LIFE.com recalls the younger Zsa Zsa with a series of photos — many of which never ran in LIFE — from 1951, when she was barely known outside of California, but was quickly becoming as famous as her sister, Eva (who, incidentally, only married five times).

 In its October 15, 1951, issue LIFE magazine introduced the 34-year-old Zsa Zsa to its millions of readers thus:

 To television fans in most of the country, the only Gabor is blonde Eva, whose Hungarian beauty is a frequent, familiar and satisfying sight on their screens.
 But lately another Gabor, Eva’s sister Zsa Zsa, has begun to establish herself on the West Coast as a TV performer and wit of sorts.
 The show on which she appears is called Bachelor’s Haven and specializes in romantic counsel to men, a field in which Zsa Zsa feels herself highly qualified, from personal experience.